morganthomas/winning-arguments/winning-arguments.md

  * When we hold values that are based on deep and thorough analysis of the world as it actually is, our values are more likely to bias us towards making decisions that will be helpful in our lives and the lives of others.

 In my opinion, the consequences of pursuing and sharing the truth are almost always preferable to the consequences of attempting to conceal, evade, ignore, denigrate, distort, or escape the truth.
 A life lived in truth and love, in my experience, is a happy and fulfilling life.
 Pursuing and sharing the truth brings great joy, and it brings lessons which help one in all aspects of life and living.
 By pursuing the truth, one can learn the lessons of morality more deeply, and experience the fulfillment of a life well lived.
 Pursuing the truth in bonds of love and trust with others who share the same goal greatly amplifies the efforts of all and produces a far better outcome when it is possible, in my experience.

+**Summary of the truisms discussion*

+We've completed our discussion of the non-obvious truisms about truth that we listed.
+We have certainly learned a bit about truth in the process.
+Let's take stock.

+The law of non-contradiction states that no statement is both true and false.
+This law is endorsed by everybody who speaks on the subject, except for the dialetheists, who think that some statements are both true and false.
+One argument in favor of dialetheism is the liar paradox.
+This argument can be blocked in numerous ways, but we have yet to discuss that.
+The indifferent shrug, however, seems to be a fair enough response.

+The law of the excluded middle states that every statement is either true or false.
+The law of the excluded middle doesn't necessarily seem to apply to all English statements, given the existence of statements like "Christianity is a good religion" and "

 ## Reasons